 AutumnFest at Bi-Water Farm is an annual tradition for my family and is a great place for all ages.
 I’ve been attending since 2000 when I took my first trip with the 1st and 2nd graders I was teaching.
 Pumpkins, hayrides, a great little kid spooky house, baby animals, a giant slide, play areas, train ride, mini golf, and MORE!
 The kids had a blast and so did I!

-Enter to WIN a Family 4 Pack of Tickets for 2017!
+Giveaway for a Family 4 Pack of Tickets for 2017!
+Scroll down!

 Check out Erin’s review from last year and plan your fun!!

 Bi-Water farm, fall festivals are open 7 days a week.

 September 9-September 24